OGGM/oggm.github.io/_posts/2022-05-09-6th-workshop-announcement.md

 If you have any questions please send an e-mail to [info@oggm.org](mailto:info@oggm.org).

 ### Organizers
-Anouk Vlug, Regine Hock, Fabien Maussion and Ben Marzeion
+Anouk Vlug, Regine Hock, David Rounce, Fabien Maussion and Ben Marzeion

 ### Past workshops
 If you like to get a better feeling of what the workshop could be like,